3 Ways to Get Your iPhone Out of Disabled Mode

 If your iPhone has a network connection and Find My is turned on, iCloud can help you easily get your iPhone out of disabled mode.

-- Visit icloud.com/find on your computer, iPad, or other iPhone.
+- Visit icloud.com/find on your iPad.

 - Sign in to your account with your Apple ID and password.